Lazztech/Lazztech.Lab/docs/authentication.md

 # Authentication

 There are many technologies that exist to fulfill authentication, user access management and the like.
 It can be difficult to parse through all the options and technologies.
-There's SAML(Security Assertion Markup Language), OAuth(open-standard authorization protocol), LDAP(Lightweight Directory Access Protocol), AD(Active Directory), SSO(Single Sign On), OIDC(OpenID Connect), MFA(Multi Factor Authentication) and many others.
+There's SAML(Security Assertion Markup Language), OAuth(open-standard authorization protocol), LDAP(Lightweight Directory Access Protocol), AD(Active Directory), IAM(Identity Access Management) SSO(Single Sign On), OIDC(OpenID Connect), MFA(Multi Factor Authentication) and many others.
 Then there are services that implement these technologies to put it all together into a cohesive system.
 There's Azure AD, Okta, JumpCloud, Auth0, Keycloak, Authelia, FreeIPA, Gluu, Anvil and many others.

+> "The problem with providing "an answer" is because OAuth2, OpenID Connect, and all of the surrounding protocols do a great job of breaking security protocols down to single-responsibilities.
+That turns the modelling process into a five-dimensional chess game."
+[1.]

 This document seeks to address and work through the challenge of setting up a manageable system to provision user accounts and user access groups in a free, open source & self hostable way.
 Additionally I'd like to touch on implementing support for this authentication and user account management infrastructure into newly developed services.